 Below is a pair of before and after photos of a dog's mouth, so you can see the significant improvement that a dental cleaning can bring to your pet.

 At-Home Follow-up Care

 There are several things you can do at home after a dental cleaning to help keep your pet's teeth cleaner and his health better.
 Ideally, you'd be brushing your dog's teeth daily.
 Plaque, which you can brush off the teeth, turns to tartar, which you cannot brush off, in 48 hours.
 So, for brushing to be effective, you need to be brushing at least every 48 hours.
-Below is a video to help with brushing your pet's teeth.

 How to Brush Your Dog's Teeth

 Some pets are easier to accomplish this with than others, so our next best defense against poor oral health is the use of CET chews.
 These chews are soaked in an antibacterial solution, the same used in surgical preparation.
 These chews kill the bacteria in your pet's mouth that are responsible for converting plaque to tartar.
 There are a lot of chews on the market, but none as effective as the CET chews.

 Additionally, we recommend a prescription diet to complement your pet's dental cleaning, to help keep his teeth clean for longer.
 Science Diet t/d is a prescription diet that mechanically keeps the tartar from building up on the teeth.
 Feeding Science Diet t/d daily as your pet's regular diet will help extend the length of time between dental cleanings.

 Cornerstone Veterinary Clinic

 2719 West Center Street

 For general information, questions, appointment requests, call us at: